B.A. English and Psychology, University of Miami, 2011.

 M.A.
 English Studies, University of Illinois at Chicago, 2014.

 My research focuses on nineteenth and turn-of-the-century British and Anglophone literature and visual art.
 My interests center around the late Victorian realist novel and critical theory, specifically psychoanalysis, marxism, and structuralism.
-My current work considers the novel form for its ability to conceptualize and reorder the connection between aesthetics and politics, the tension between ethics and economics, and the antinomies and affinities between realism and modernism.
+My current work considers the novel form for its ability to negotiate and reorder the connections between sociology and aesthetics, the antagonisms inherent in political representation and conceptualizations of community, and the problem of grasping the universal, the total, and the whole.

 Articles and Book Chapters: